 - Description: The Agency is coordinating the effective use of geospatial data and technologies and related standards.
 The Agency is coordinating investments in cross-agency (and, potentially, cross-Government) acquisition of geospatial information.
 The Agency has made investments in the human assets required to carry out the Geospatial Policy and Coordination mission. - Rationale: Providing leadership and coordination in meeting the geospatial information requirements of those responsible for implementing the business functions of the agency; and coordinating with users of geospatial information within and outside the agency to assure interoperability and prevent unnecessary duplication.
-This coordination will improve the ability of the agency to successfully meet its business goals and to provide better service to citizens. - Mandate: OMB Circular A-16 coordination program, and the program is funded.
+This coordination will improve the ability of the agency to successfully meet its business goals and to provide better service to citizens.

+Level 1 Practices Activities: The agency has developed a vision and strategy for geospatial coordination.
+The agency has begun to identify geospatial coordination tasks, and resource requirements.
+Agency has appointed a Geospatial Information Officer or GIO (or similar).
+The agency has senior-level sponsorship of its geospatial coordination program, and the program is funded.
 Artifacts: Geospatial Coordination Program Plan Level 2 Practices Activities: Agency has established a Geospatial Coordination Governance Committee or other group for directing, overseeing, or approving geospatial coordination activities.
 Agency is making plans for enterprise geospatial data acquisitions.
 Internal and external stakeholders are identified based on their involvement in geospatial coordination related activities and needed information.
 Artifacts: Geospatial Coordination Governance Committee Charter, Geospatial Coordination Program Plan, Enterprise Geospatial Information Acquisition Plan Level 3 Practices Activities: Geospatial Coordination Governance Committee or other group meets on a regular basis and makes decisions related to directing, overseeing, and approving geospatial coordination activities within the agency.
 The Committee follows a formal process for holding, conducting, and recording meetings.
 Agency understands the costs and benefits of enterprise geospatial acquisitions and is making plans to transition appropriately to those acquisitions.
 Agency is coordinating acquisition plans with other Governmental units.
 The Geospatial Coordination Compliance process is followed consistently throughout the agency.
 The Governance Committee reports compliance on a regular basis.
 Artifacts: Geospatial Coordination Governance Plan, Geospatial Coordination Governance Committee Meeting Minutes, Geospatial Coordination Program Plan, Enterprise Geospatial Information Acquisition Plan Level 4 Practices Activities: Geospatial Coordination Governance Committee manages and monitors the agency geospatial coordination.
 The Geospatial Coordination Governance Committee identifies any risks to geospatial coordination implementation and develops a plan to mitigate them.
 Agency is migrating towards enterprise geospatial information acquisition.
 Enterprise geospatial acquisition plans are fully coordinated with relevant Governmental units.
 The agency captures metrics to measure the progress against the established geospatial coordination plans.
 Goals are being set for the future of the Geospatial Coordination Program Plan.
 Alignment to the geospatial coordination standards has become common practice throughout the agency.
-The compliance process is reviewed and updated when deficiencies or enhancements to the process are identified Artifacts: Geospatial Coordination Program Plan, Geospatial Coordination Governance Committee Meeting Minutes, Enterprise Geospatial Information Acquisition Plan
+The compliance process is reviewed and updated when deficiencies or enhancements to the process are identified Artifacts: Geospatial Coordination Program Plan, Geospatial Coordination Governance Committee Meeting Minutes, Enterprise Geospatial Information Acquisition Plan Level 5 Practices Activities: The Geospatial Coordination Governance Committee ensures geospatial coordination compliance throughout the agency.
+If non-compliance is identified, the Committee is responsible for developing a plan to resolve the issues.
+Agency has fully implemented enterprise geospatial information acquisitions and planning is ongoing and dynamic for refreshing acquisition plans.
+Agency is partnering with other Governmental units on acquisitions and future plans.
+Artifacts: Geospatial Coordination Governance Plan, Geospatial Coordination Governance Committee Meeting Minutes, Geospatial Coordination Program Plan, Enterprise Geospatial Information Acquisition Plan